terrylinooo/mynote/README.txt

 - Add a `Go to next screen` floated button.
 It will be displayed while browsing in RWD mode.
 (Homepage)
 - The layout of post page will become one column when user doesn't use widgets in sidebar area.
 - Fix navbar transparent background issue while browsing in RWD mode.

+= 1.2.0 =

+- User is now able to choose preferred layout in Customizer.